jzerbe/jzerbe.github.com/_posts/2015-02-08-frugal-smartphone-lifestyle.md

 but instead use [Google Voice](https://support.google.com/voice/).
 I swapped to a smartphone for the camera, GPS, and [TODO lists](https://play.google.com/store/apps/details?id=com.google.android.keep).
-When I go in the mountains, a cell data plan would not do me any good, being unable to access it.
+Where I go in the mountains, a cell data plan would not do me any good, being unable to access it.

 Like most people, I really do not receive any calls during the day.